 Cover the dish loosely with plastic wrap and let the cinnamon rolls rise for a second time, this time about 30 minutes.
 While the cinnamon rolls are rising, preheat the oven.

-Bake the cinnamon rolls until golden brown and fluffy.
+Step 14 - Bake the cinnamon rolls until golden brown and fluffy.
 Remove from the oven and let cool before adding the cream cheese frosting.

-Before adding the cream cheese frosting the cinnamon buns should be only slightly warm to the touch.
-If they are too hot the frosting will melt!
+Before adding the cream cheese frosting, the cinnamon buns should be only slightly warm to the touch.
+If they are too hot, the frosting will melt!

 Using the back of a regular kitchen spoon, spread the frosting generously overtop of the cinnamon rolls.

-Equipment
+Helpful Equipment

 The dough for these cinnamon rolls can be made by hand, using a sturdy wooden spoon and a lot of elbow grease, but I do recommend using a stand mixer fitted with a dough hook attachment.

 For the vanilla butter layer, it takes some elbow grease to get the vanilla to mix into the butter.
-For this step I recommend using a stand mixer fitted with a paddle attachment or a hand mixer.
-Although, this again can be done using some elbow grease.
+For this step, I recommend using a stand mixer fitted with a paddle attachment or a hand mixer.
+Although this can again be done using some elbow grease.

 For the cream cheese frosting, I recommend using a stand mixer fitted with a whisk attachment or a hand mixer.
-You need to be able get the cream cheese super creamy and smooth and using a whisk or a spoon by hand will not let you accomplish the creaminess that you need.
+You need to be able to get the cream cheese super creamy and smooth, and using a whisk or a spoon by hand will not let you accomplish the creaminess that you need.

 Storage